jdh4/pytorch_multi_gpu_training/README.md

 ## Total number of tasks equals total number of GPUs

 When using DDP, the total number of tasks must equal the total number of allocated GPUs.
 Therefore, if `--ntasks-per-node=<N>` then you must have `--gres=gpu:<N>`.
-Here is a specific example:
+Here is an example:

 ```
-#SBATCH --nodes=3
 #SBATCH --ntasks-per-node=2
 #SBATCH --gres=gpu:2
 ```